ocrosby/authorization-server/README.md

     uvicorn app.main:app --reload
     ```

-2. Use the `hash-password` CLI command to hash a password:
+2. Use the `hashpwd` CLI command to hash a password:
     ```sh
-    hash-password your_password
+    hashpwd your_password
     ```

 ## Testing